codemonkeyredacted/Identity-Transition-Ansible/README.md

 Assumptions:

 1. You have generated SSH keys for a SCP connection to be established
 2. You have accepted the fingerprint of the host keys.
 I added -o StrictHostKeyChecking=no to my SCP command within the tasks.
 Feel free to remove that if you would like to manually accept the fingerprints.
+(Safer)
 3. You have created a symlink for your staked identity or your staked identity is the main keypair for the validator.
 Ex: ln -sf /home/sol/{CurrentValidatorIdentity}.json /home/sol/staked-identity.json
 4. You have changed your startup file to the following:
   --identity ~/identity.json \